Whether you like it or not, everything & everybody is a brand.

 - What are their customers saying about them?

-By understanding how your competitors & their current standing with their customers you’ll have a greater knowledge on how to best position your business in the marketplace.
+By understanding how your competitors brand their companies you’ll have a greater knowledge on how to best position your business in the marketplace.

 4) The Key Qualities & Benefits